brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

-We begin by defining our storage requirements as simply a map from the substrate account IDs owned by individual players to the game-specific state for theat player.
+We begin by defining our storage requirements as simply a map from the substrate account IDs owned by individual players to the game-specific state for that player.

 We write it